 Certified Information Security Manager (CISM) Certification

 CISM is internationally knowns as an advanced certification that provides security to individuals who have demonstrated the knowledge and experience required to develop and maintain an information security business program.
 However, the certificate is intended for information security managers, prospective managers or IT consultants who are supposed to support the management of the programs of information security.
 The holders of CISM must adhere to the Code of Conduct of ISACA, agree to ISACA’s diversion policy, and comply with work experience requirements, and in order to maintain the CISM certification, individuals must maintain appropriate knowledge and skills in managing information security, perform 20-C.P.E hours per year, and adhere to the ISACA Code of Conduct.
+If you are taking the CPA Exam soon, knowing the CPA Exam requirements by state is useful.

 CIA vs. CISM Certification